Self-organized homogenization of flow networks: Results

-While erosion homogenizes channel resistances in complex networks, full equality in resistance is never reached as both wide and narrow channels erode simultaneously.
+Although erosion homogenizes channel resistances in complex networks, full equality in resistance is never reached as both wide and narrow channels erode simultaneously.
 To selectively erode narrow channels only, we inject air bubbles into the network prior to eroding.
 Instead of carefully plugging the capillary tubing in the channel inlet while the inlet pool is already full of liquid, we plug it while it is mostly empty.
-This allows the formation of the air bubbles, which follow the path of least resistance~\cite{boukellal2009simple}, and thus, predominantly reach the low resistance large channels, where they get stuck.
-The subsequently injected enzyme is blocked by the bubbles in the large channels, and the enzyme predominantly reaches and erodes narrow channels, see Fig.~\ref{fig:3}e.
+This allows the formation of air bubbles, which follow the path of least resistance~\cite{boukellal2009simple}, and thus predominantly reach the low resistance large channels where they get stuck (see Supp.~Fig.~10~\cite{supp} for a comparison of channel resistance and bubble occupation).
+The subsequently injected enzyme is blocked by the bubbles in the large, low resistance channels, and the enzyme predominantly reaches and erodes narrow channels, see Fig.~\ref{fig:3}e and Movie~4 in the Supplemental Material~\cite{supp}.
 The erosion of the narrow channels drives them to catch up in width with wider channels, see Fig.~\ref{fig:3}f, and the resistance distribution homogenizes more than without bubbles, see Fig.~\ref{fig:3}g,h.
-The enhanced homogenization is standing out as the bimodal aspect of the distribution disappears in presence of the bubbles, whereas it is still prominent without, see Fig.~\ref{fig:3}d,h.
-Once narrow channels reach a width comparable to that of the wide channels, bubbles move freely toward their nearest low resistance channel, thus acting as equalizer of resistance by blocking lowest resistance channels.
-Once channel widths exceeds $\approx\SI{200}{\um}$, bubbles are flushed out with the flow.
-We find that bubbles robustly act as equalizers independent of channel width randomness (see Supp.
-Mat.~6) as long as bubbles are large enough to block wide channel and the flow rates are small enough bubbles to remain stuck over the course of the enzyme pulse.
+The enhanced homogenization stands out as the initial bimodality of the resistances' distribution disappears in the presence of the bubbles, whereas it is still prominent without, see Fig.~\ref{fig:3}d,h.
+Once narrow channels reach a width comparable to that of wide channels, bubbles move freely toward their nearest low resistance channel, thus acting as equalizers of resistance by blocking the lowest resistance channels.
+Once the channel widths exceed $\approx\SI{200}{\um}$, the bubbles are flushed out when the flow rate is \SI{20} {\ul\per\min}.
+A lower flow rate allows the bubbles to remain longer in the network, increasing their efficiency to homogenize the channels' widths, see Movie~5 in the Supplemental Material~\cite{supp}.
+Furthermore, we find that bubbles act robustly as equalizers independent of channel width randomness (see Supp.~Mat.~6~\cite{supp}), as long as the bubbles are large enough to obstruct wide channels and the flow rates small enough not to flush out the bubbles.